Is There New Physics Beyond 30 TeV in the BOAT?: Acknowledgments

-\begin{footnotesize} \textit{Acknowledgements} -- The authors would like to acknowledge networking support by COST Actions CA18108 QGMM (Quantum Gravity in the Multi-Messenger era, \url{https://qg-mm.unizar.es/}) and CA23130 BridgeQG (Bridging high and low energies in search of Quantum Gravity, \url{https://www.cost.eu/actions/CA23130/}.
+The authors would like to acknowledge networking support by COST Actions CA18108 QGMM (Quantum Gravity in the Multi-Messenger era, \url{https://qg-mm.unizar.es/}) and CA23130 BridgeQG (Bridging high and low energies in search of Quantum Gravity, \url{https://www.cost.eu/actions/CA23130/}.
 M.D. acknowledges support from the Italian MUR Departments of Excellence grant 2023-2027 “Quantum Frontiers”.
-F.R. acknowledges the support from the Croatian Science Foundation Outbound Mobility grant MOBDOK-2023.
-T.T. and F.R. acknowledge the support from the University of Rijeka through projects uniri-iskusni-prirod-23-24 and uniri-iz-25-119, and from the Croatian Science Foundation (HrZZ) Project IP-2022-10-4595. \end{footnotesize}
+F.R. acknowledges the support from the Croatian Science Foundation (HrZZ) Outbound Mobility grant MOBDOK-2023.
+T.T. and F.R. acknowledge the support from the University of Rijeka through projects uniri-iskusni-prirod-23-24 and uniri-iz-25-119, and from the Croatian Science Foundation (HrZZ) Project IP-2022-10-4595.
+We thank the anonymous referees for useful comments on this work.

+\paragraph{Data Availability Statement} All materials necessary to reproduce the figures in this work are available in the repository~\cite{rescic_2026_20345064}.